Company

 Data traffic continues to grow unceasingly around the world.
 Network operators face the immense challenge of meeting demand for fast, ubiquitous data links by providing faster, larger wireless networks.

-Now that people around the world are connected as standard, we are taking the next step into the future: Communications are expanding to include machines and devices, connected in the Internet of Things.
+Now that the networking of people has already been the standard worldwide, the next step has been following for several years.
+Communications are expanding to include machines and devices, connected in the Internet of Things.

 5G technology is the foundation for this, opening up near-infinite possibilities for new uses.
-This means formulating a single definition of 5G isn't easy.
 5G enables people and companies to participate in digital progress.
 For Deutsche Telekom, this is both an incentive and a challenge.

 A communications standard, not a wireless standard